Skip to main content Skip to search

 • If the client is an eligible investor as defined in the Act; and

-• If it transpires that the firm is not in a position to return client money or investment instruments owned or belonging to the clients of the
+• If it transpires that the firm is not in a position to return client money or investment instruments owned or belonging to the clients of the firm; and

 • To the extent that the client’s loss is recognized for the purposes of the Act.